The proven two-sided marketplace playbook, based on 10+ years of experience

 What can you do when you need one side to get the other?

-Here are some ideas for building the initial supply for a marketplace.
+Here are some ideas for building the initial supply for your marketplace:

-Contact suppliers who are active on other marketplaces.
-You'll need to have something better to offer them.
-Think: better tools, smoother payments, more trustworthy environment.
+- Contact suppliers who are active on other marketplaces: You’ll need to have something better to offer them.
+Think: better tools, smoother payments, or a more trustworthy environment.

-Knock on doors and cold call.
-Sounds old-fashioned, but I've seen this work countless times.
-Greenpal founder Bryan Clayton and his co-founder handed out over 100,00 door hangers.
+- Knock on doors and cold call: Sounds old-fashioned, but we’ve seen this work countless times.
+Greenpal founder Bryan Clayton and his co-founder handed out over 100,000 door hangers.
 Florence co-founder Charles Adler drove nurses to their shifts.
 Nomady co-founders Oliver Huber and Paolo De Caro went door-to-door building relationships with landowners.

-Build a single-player mode.
-Bring supply in with a value proposition that doesn't require customers.
-Like great tools to manage bookings and handle payments and taxes.
+- Build a single-player mode: Bring in supply with a value proposition that doesn’t require buyers, like great tools to manage bookings and handle payments and taxes.
 This tactic worked really well for Freightos.

-On the topic of chicken and egg problem, I recommend NFX's 19 Tactics to Solve the Chicken-or-Egg Problem and Grow Your Marketplace.
-It's a classic.
+On the topic of the chicken-or-egg problem, we recommend NFX’s 19 Tactics to Solve the Chicken-or-Egg Problem and Grow Your Marketplace.
+It’s a classic.

-Two-sided businesses need to find a balance where both sides – sellers and customers – are just the right size to serve one another.
+Two-sided businesses need to find a balance where both sides (buyers and sellers) are just the right size to serve one another.

 This is called liquidity.
 Liquidity means the likelihood of a seller making a sale on your marketplace and of a buyer finding what they’re looking for.

-If you take away one thing from this article, I hope it's this: Don't focus on volume when you start a marketplace.
+If you take away one thing from this article, it should be this: Don’t focus on volume when you start a marketplace.
 Focus on liquidity.

 Build something that solves a painful problem for a small number of users.
-Focus on a tight niche (like music studios) and/or a location (Singapore – but you could go as small as a single city or neighborhood) and find liquidity.
+Focus on a tight niche (like music studios) or a specific location (like Singapore, but you could go as small as a single city or neighborhood) and find liquidity.
 Build a small user base that loves your product.

 After you have found liquidity, you can start growing your marketplace.
 And you now have a playbook you can use to expand, one successful location at a time.